wyuenho/emacs-corfu-pixel-perfect/README.md

 in a statically typed programming language such as Rust or TypeScript in LSP mode.
 The signature of a function is often just as, if not more important than the name.
-If a few overly long functions such as `myComponetSuperSecret__DangerouslySetInnerHTML` causes the candidate column to suddenly increase in width greatly, the function signatures may overflow behind the window due to `corfu-max-width` being exceeded.
+If a few overly long functions such as `myComponentSuperSecret__DangerouslySetInnerHTML` causes the candidate column to suddenly increase in width greatly, the function signatures may overflow behind the window due to `corfu-max-width` being exceeded.
 It is perhaps preferrable to first truncate the candidates in this situation.